Main Page

 Karaburna Rock Inscription

 It is located near the Karaburna village of Hacıbektaş, Nevşehir.
-To the south of the village, on a 90 meter high flat-top hill are the ruins of an old fortress.
-The script is located on the eastern side of the ruins on to the left of the remnants of a gateway.
-It is a long and incised rock-inscription in hieroglyphic luwian.
-Three lines of well preserved inscription also has a small heading - a scribal signature - about 30 cm above the center.
-It is translated as "Wanas, the Scribe".
-Hawkins reads the inscription to be a report on an agreement between "Sipis the king" and "Sipis Nis' son" about the restoration of the fortress at the location.
-The text warns the destroyers of his inscription and threatens them with the revenge of the Moon-God.
-The "Sipis" name does not appear in any other source.
+The inscription is known in the literature with its older name Karaburun (Turkish for "Black Promontory").
+To the south of the village, on a 90-meter-high flat-top hill are the ruins of an old fortress.
+The script is located on the eastern side of the ruins to the left of the remnants of a gateway.
+It is a long and incised rock-inscription in Hieroglyphic Luwian.
+The three-line inscription also has a small heading - a scribal signature - about 30 cm above the center (last photo below).
+It is translated as "Wana, the Scribe".
+Hawkins reads the inscription to be a report on an agreement between "Sipi, the king" and "Sipi, the son of Ni" about the restoration of the fortress at the location.
+The text warns against the destruction of the inscription and threatens them with the wrath of the Moon-God.
+The "Sipi" name does not appear in any other source.
 He is more likely to be a local ruler of Tabal era.
-Estimated to be from 8th century BCE.
+Inscription is likely to be from the 8th century BCE.

 Image sources: